The following definitions apply throughout division 5101:12 of the Administrative Code:

 (4) That is issued by the court for payment of a specified dollar amount for medical expenses incurred on behalf of the individual subject to the support order.

-(2) For a child support order issued or modified on or after July 21, 2008, the cost of health insurance to a parent does not exceed five per cent of the annual gross income of the parent.
-In applying the five per cent to the cost, the cost is the difference between self-only and family coverage.
+(K) "Reasonable cost" and "reasonable in cost" means the cost of health insurance coverage to a parent does not exceed five per cent of the annual income of that parent.
+In applying the five per cent to the cost, the cost is the total actual out-of-pocket cost of a health insurance premium paid or expected to be paid for the coverage.

-(J) "Shared responsibility of uncovered healthcare expenses" means the medical support provision established under an equitable formula in accordance with section 3119.30 or 3119.32 of the Revised Code for the obligor and obligee to each cover an identified percentage of:
+(L) "Shared responsibility of uncovered healthcare expenses" means the medical support provision established under a formula in accordance with section 3119.30 or 3119.32 of the Revised Code for the obligor and obligee to each cover an identified percentage of the uninsured medical expenses incurred for a child during a calendar year that exceed the total cash medical support amount owed by the parents during that year.